 TRAFFIC TO MY 'HUBS'

 Leaving aside the question of merit, where did that one million figure come from?
-It came after 6 years and 7 months of writing on the HubPages website, and it came from all the articles or 'hubs' published during that time.
-My postings hadn't exactly been very consistent in their frequency, and the success of those articles (measured solely by the level of traffic to them) was even more wildly varying.
-The most popular article which contributed almost one fifth of the million total was a page of funny quotations about aging - nice, but I must say it is a source of some frustration that my most popular hub of all consisted almost entirely of other peoples' clever quotes, rather than my own original work - I tried not to read too much into that!
+It came after 6 years and 7 months of writing on the HubPages website, and it came from all the articles or 'hubs' I published during that time.
+My postings hadn't exactly been very consistent in their frequency, and the success of those articles (measured solely by the level of traffic) had been wildly varying.
+The most popular article which contributed almost one fifth of the one million total was a page of funny quotations about aging - nice - but I must say it is a source of some frustration that my most popular hub of all consisted almost entirely of other peoples' clever quotes, rather than my own original work; I tried not to read too much into that!
 The next most popular subjects were music pages about Christmas carols and the folk song Greensleeves, science articles about electronic colour creation in computers and TVs, and some very short stories, all with substantially more than 25,000 hits.
-I'd also written with modest returns on travel, astronomy, politics, and a whole host of other subjects - whatever took my fancy.
+I'd also written with modest but welcome returns on travel, astronomy, politics, and a whole host of other subjects - whatever took my fancy.

-But at the other end of the spectrum I must say there are many hubs which years after publication still haven't achieved even their one thousandth click, even though they are just as 'good'.
-Very poor performing work may be 'unfeatured' by HubPages staff so that it doesn't show up in Google searches - thankfully only seven of my pages had suffered that fate, and ironically six of those were hubs which focused specifically on the benefits of the HubPages experience.
-The reason why they were singularly unsuccessful was simple - no one from outside of the HubPages community was going to be remotely interested in reading introspective articles about that community!
+But at the other end of the spectrum I must say there are many hubs which many years after publication still haven't achieved even one thousand clicks, even though they are just as 'good'.
+Very poor performing work may be 'unfeatured' by HubPages staff, which means that it won't show up in Google searches.
+Thankfully only seven of my pages had suffered that fate, and ironically six of those were hubs which focused specifically on the benefits of the HubPages experience!
+(The reason why those articles have been singularly unsuccessful is simple - no one from outside of the HubPages community was going to be remotely interested in reading introspective articles about that community!)

-The basic message to take from those stats is simple - quality may matter somewhat, but content matters much more.
+The basic message to take from these statistics is simple - quality may matter somewhat, but content matters much more.
 Pick the right subject with a bigger pool of potential readers, and if you can learn how to market it successfully, the traffic will come.

 WHO, WHERE AND WHY?

 The internet is truly global and we should never forget the potential worldwide audience of any web page.
-In addition to the regional Google search engines listed in the table, people from as far afield as South Africa, Thailand, the United Arab Emirates and China and many other countries have visited and read more than a thousand times.
+In addition to the regional Google search engines listed in the table, people from as far afield as South Africa, Thailand, the United Arab Emirates and China and many other countries have also visited my pages and read more than a thousand times.
 So that's who provides the traffic and where the traffic comes from.
 But why do they visit?
-Most of my hubs are factual in nature, so I guess it comes down to anyone who wants to find information and does a keyword search, and then happens upon me.
+Most of my hubs are factual in nature, so I guess in my case it comes down to anyone who wants to find information and who does a keyword search, and then happens upon me.

 Major Sources of More Than 10,000 Views